-In its rural health policy brief, CDC features three essential policy options to provide greater access to mental health services for children living in rural areas.62 These policy options are: (1) using telehealth, (2) integrating primary care and behavioral health and, (3) administering services through the school-based health center (SBHC) model.
+In its rural health policy brief, CDC features three essential policy options to provide greater access to mental health services for children living in rural areas.62 These policy considerations are (1) using telehealth, (2) integrating primary care and behavioral health, and (3) administering services through the school-based health center (SBHC) model.
 By combining these policy options into a comprehensive approach, the Committee believes that access to and delivery of integrated services through an on-site school health center with further support from the use of telehealth is an optimal, promising practice for rural populations.
-SBHCs in rural communities are ideally positioned to offer prevention services and intervention for ACE-related outcomes for children exposed to chronic stress and trauma.
+In addition, given limited infrastructure, SBHCs in rural communities are ideally positioned to offer upstream prevention services and intervention for ACE-related outcomes for children exposed to chronic stress and trauma.
 Moreover, given limited specialty services in rural areas, telehealth can be an important tool for linking SBHCs to experts in child development and mental health.